Miao-zhou/ADRNLP/README.md

 ADENLP
 ==========
-ADENLP is a general framework that can conveniently and practically extract drug side effects from literature database,it can generate drug side pairs (DSPs) based on embedding text mining and transfer learning for discovering drug-side-effect association.Any potential  drug side pair in a certain research field can be automatically extracted from PubMed database by our developed tool; extracted DSPs can be used for the downstream steps: training the transfer learning models.
+ADENLP is a general framework that can conveniently and practically extract adverse drug reactions from literature database,it can generate  chemical-disease pairs (CDPs) based on embedding text mining and transfer learning for discovering drug-side-effect association.Any potential  drug side pair in a certain research field can be automatically extracted from PubMed database by our developed tool; extracted CDPs can be used for the downstream steps: training the transfer learning models.

 ## Authors